Rockstar San Diego: Early years in animation (1984–1993)

-After the first year, the brother-in-law of Angel's wife invested in the company and Angel secured a bank loan.
+After the first year, the brother-in-law of Angel's wife invested in the company, while Angel secured a bank loan.
 In the second year, revenues reached $25,000 and by 1989, Angel Studios had six employees and $500,000 worth of equipment.
 To ensure key employees would remain with the company, Angel made three of them partners in March 1989.
-Brad Hunt, Angel Studios' chief technology officer, and Michael Limber, the chief operating officer and later chief creative officer, were among the founding partners.
+Brad Hunt, Angel Studios's chief technology officer, and Michael Limber, the chief operating officer and later chief creative officer, were among the founding partners.
 The company grew to twelve employees by February 1993.
-Angel used a philosophy he called the "three P's" (passion, patience, and perseverance), which meant he would not accept every offer that came his way, choosing instead to accept projects that showcased his team and its technology.
+Angel used a philosophy he called the "three P's" (passion, patience, and perseverance), which meant he would not accept every offer that came his way, choosing instead to only accept projects that showcased his team and its technology.
 Studio employees said that Angel treated them like family: he paid them well, gave them plenty of vacation time, and occasionally shared a bottle of Patrón-brand tequila on Friday afternoons, an event he called "Sippy Wippy".

 Much of the 3D work produced by Angel Studios was for films and music videos.
 Successes came with the computer-generated imagery and visual effects in the 1992 film The Lawnmower Man and the music video for Peter Gabriel's song "Kiss That Frog".
 One of the two major scenes the studio produced for The Lawnmower Man is considered the first virtual sex scene.
 For this project, the company's team consisting of Hunt, Limber, and Jill Knighton Hunt developed Scenix, a software set that provided a "visual programming language".
 By March 1992, Angel Studios was working on a virtual reality game adaptation of its scenes from the movie.
 The "Kiss That Frog" music video was part of a simulator ride exhibited in an 18-seat mobile theater, the Mind Blender, which went on tour in 1993.
 The video received the "Best Special Effects in a Video" award at the 1994 MTV Video Music Awards.
 For The Enertopia Symphony, a 13-minute short film that was shown at the Electric Energy Pavilion at Expo '93, the studio produced a six-and-a-half-minute stereoscopic animation from live-action 3D photography directed by Peter Anderson.
 It contracted the agency Spear/Hall & Associates to handle its marketing in August 1993.